dragondev-king/react-functional-components/README.md

 ## Running tests
 `yarn run test` runs all tests

-## Dividing to container and presentational components
+## Dividing into container and presentational components

 While it is entirely possible to create a React app in a single component, the general goal is to reduce components to a single purpose.
 By doing so they will be separating concerns, making them more reusable, and easier to test.
-This example project will be highlighting how a large component with both business and presentational logic can be divided into container components (whose job is to handle data and provide it to other components) and presentational components (stateless functional components which are only concerened with how this are displayed).
+This example project will be highlighting how a large component with both business and presentational logic can be divided into container components (whose job is to handle data and provide it to other components) and presentational components (stateless functional components which are only concerned with how this is displayed).

-To start lets look at the first part of the old ProfileForm component which has been writen to contain the entire app as a single component.
+To start lets look at the first part of the old ProfileForm component which has been written to contain the entire app as a single component.
 ```javascript
 class ProfileForm extends React.Component {
   state = {